eerimoq/nala/README.rst

 therefore should not be called by the generated code).
 This option may be given multipe times.

+Use ``--no-real-variadic-functions`` not to add real variadic functions.

 .. code-block:: bash

    $ cat *.c | gcc -DNALA_GENERATE_MOCKS -x c -E - | nala generate_mocks